Bordered manifolds with torus boundary and the link surgery formula: Introduction

 \subsection{Acknowledgments}

 The author would like to thank A. Alfieri, R. Lipshitz, C. Manolescu, and P. Ozsv\'{a}th for helpful conversations.
-The author would like to thank K. Hendricks, J. Hom and M. Stoffregen for helpful conversations and the collaboration \cite{HHSZDuals}, where some of the results on the hypercube homological perturbation lemma and the minimal model of the Hopf link complex were discovered.
+The author would like to thank K. Hendricks, J. Hom and M. Stoffregen for helpful conversations and the collaboration \cite{HHSZDuals}, where some of the results on the minimal model of the Hopf link complex were discovered.
 The author would also like to thank collaborators M. Borodzik and B. Liu for interesting discussions and helpful insights on related work.
+Finally, the author would like to thank the anonymous referee for their careful and thoughtful comments.